Species recovery

 • Developing research projects to learn more about species at risk and ensure that we use up to date evidence to inform our work.

-• Working with land managers, wildlife recorders and other conservation organisations to deliver plans to species recovery plans across Norfolk.
+• Working with land managers, wildlife recorders and other conservation organisations to deliver plans and projects to aid species recovery plans across Norfolk.

 • Raising awareness of species at risk and supporting community or land owner led initiatives to recover key species.